GabrilH/Aguda-Compiler/aguda-compiler/aguda-M2.md

         docker-compose build

-- When you no longer need the docker, remove the image by executing:
+- When you no longer need the docker, you may remove the image by executing:

         docker rmi aguda-compiler